 Lake George Leaf Peeping Guide To Fall Foliage

-Did you know Lake George offers some of the best views of autumn in the Adirondacks?
+Did you know Lake George features some of the best views of autumn in the Adirondacks?
 The leaves begin to turn in the Adirondack Park in late September, and before you know it, the surrounding mountains are full of color.

 When to Go Leaf Peeping